braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ⑯ adds the `'ID'` of each brain region.
 >
-> ⑰ adds the subjects.
+> ⑰ adds the subject to the group.
 >
 > ⑱ updates the waitbar for each file.
 >
 > ⑲ reads each file with a delimiter specified in `Delimiter`.
 >
-> ⑳ checks that the number of the nodes in file is equal to the number of nodes in atlas.
+> ⑳ checks that the number of the nodes in the file is equal to the number of nodes in the brain atlas.
 >
 > ㉑ outputs the error information.
 >
 > ㉒ adds the variables of interest (`vois`).
 >
-> ㉓ reads the file `vois.txt`.
+> ㉓ reads the file `*.vois.txt`.
 >
-> ㉔ reshape the `vois`.
+> ㉔ reshapes the `vois`.
 >
-> ㉕ checks that the variable is Numeric.
+> ㉕ checks whether the variable is is numeric.
 >
-> ㉖ adds the variable of interest witt `'ID'` and value `'V'`.
+> ㉖ adds the variable of interest with `'ID'` and value `'V'`.
 >
-> ㉗ checks that the variable is CATEGORIES.
+> ㉗ checks whether the variable is categorical.
 >
 > ㉘ closes the waitbar.
 >

-> **Code 9.** **ImporterGroupSubjectCON_TXT element tests.**
+> **Code 12.** **ImporterGroupSubjectCON_TXT element tests.**
 > 		The `tests` section from the element generator "_ImporterGroupSubjectCON_TXT.gen.m".
-In this section, example data are created for testing.
+In this section, some example data are created for testing.
 > ````matlab
 > %% ¡tests!
 >